Dozeze/Markowitz-Portfolio/README.md

 The Markowitz Portfolio problem is then to determine $x = (x_1, ..., x_n)$ that minimizes the portfolio subject to the expected return $r$ being met.
 For a given $r$, we formulate the problem as

 $\min_{x \in \mathbb{R}^n} \frac{1}{2}x^TCx$ subject to $\mu^Tx = r$, $e^Tx = 1$, $x \geq 0$.
 We have used that $e = (1,...,1)$

+## Another Formulation

+## Modification (1) to the problem
+In this modification, we have the option to not invest all the capital.
+This means that we can model the problem as:

+## Modification (2) to the problem

+## Modification (3) to the problem